 There is no shortage of needs that need to be met in the individuals of each family member, as well as the family as a whole.
 Some people may be feeling neglected, or even at fault for their loved one’s substance abuse problems.
 As a result, they end up feeling hurt on an emotional level.

-Family therapy will provide individuals with the necessary tools to combat substance abuse in their household.
+A family therapy program will provide individuals with the necessary tools to combat substance abuse in their household.
 The goal is to ultimately improve the relationships of everyone involved.
 Sometimes the substance abuse could have even started with issues in the home, in which case therapy will mend the symptoms.
 But, more importantly, therapy can identify and address the cause of it all.

 The Importance of Setting Goals